Ecapseulb/Coursera_IBM-Data-Science_Capstone/README.md

 # Coursera_IBM Data Scinece Capstone
-## There are 8 files for all project
+## There are 8 Jupyter Notebook files for all project
 - Data Collection
 - Data Webscraoing
 - Data Wrangling